 - Day-to-day funding managed by monitoring future cash flows to ensure that requirements can be met.
 These include replenishment of funds as they mature or are borrowed by customers.
-The Bank maintains an active presence in global money markets to enable this to happen; - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring statement of financial position liquidity ratios against internal and regulatory requirements; and - Managing the concentration and profile of debt maturities.
+The Bank maintains an active presence in global money markets to enable this to happen; - Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow; - Monitoring statement of financial position liquidity ratios against internal and regulatory requirements; and - Managing the concentration and profile of debt maturities the amount of loans and advances together with the amount of inter bank placements with a remaining life of more than three months; and the amount of stable resource comprising of "free own funds", a remaining life of more than six months, "stable customer deposits", and standby liquidity facilities.